For most people, the heart of their home is the kitchen. It’s the place that most people gather, eat, share stories, and above all, bond.

 They forgot their stuff in my room.
 (Stuff which should have been in their rooms in the first place.)

-As they woke up Claire each time, I began to wonder why they even had their own bedrooms.
+As they woke up Claire each time, I began to wonder why they even have their own bedrooms.

 But in the beauty of 20/20 hindsight, I realize that it isn’t their fault.
 We raised them this way.
 We’ve always gathered in our bedroom.
 It is at once our every day hang out spot and our special place.
 My bed is where the kids and I have huge conversations, like: